fabiosvaz/labs/k8s/scalling_app/README.md

 K8s will ensure the desired number of deployment will be respected based on the scale set.
 In the previous scaling up, we have scale the app to 3 replicas.
 So if one pod is deleted or goes down, k8s will ensure a new pod is created and scheduled in a node with available resources.

-To test it, open a new terminal and ssh to the manager node. run a 'watch kubectl get pods' command in this new terminal.
+To test it, open a new terminal and ssh to the manager node. run a 'kubectl get pods --watch' command in this new terminal.
 Once you have done it and started to monitor the pods, lets delete one of the pods.

 ```
 kubectl delete pods kubernetes-bootcamp-598f57b95c-c472s